m-w-w/icmpc-escom-2021-programme/README.md

 ### ICMPC-ESCOM-2021-Programme-Datetime.csv

 This CSV file uses the script add_timezones.R to add datetime columns for UTC and America/Toronto.
+It also fixes the odd choice in the original programme to list talks at 23:00 hours as happening on the subsequent day (e.g., talks at time "23 (Weds)" were listed on the page for Thursday).

 ### add_timezones.R